 Kris and Sophie from Croud went into detail on the ever-changing face of SEO; everything from Panda to Hummingbird.
 The importance and relevance of structured data, the ‘not provided’ announcement and what it means for search, Google’s clever Knowledge Graph and the future of search including a demonstration into voice search on Google Now.
 Click here to see the slides

 - Structured Data – How can you use this to ensure Google understands your content better and make your listing stand out.

-- Not Provided – Embrace change and analyse you data better. i.e page level analysis.
+- Not Provided – Embrace change and analyse your data better. i.e page-level analysis.